You’ll agree that comparing critical metrics in your data can help uncover actionable and valuable intelligence that can improve your revenue.

 These charts are amazingly easy to read and interpret.
 Just check the size of a data point against others to draw answers.

 Excel has charts and graphs for visualizing data.
-But it lacks ready-made and insightful Comparison Chart examples for visualizing data.
+However, it lacks ready-made and insightful Comparison Chart examples, such as those for visualizing cost of living comparison by city.

 You don’t have to dump your Excel.
 You can easily supercharge it with a particular add-in to access ready-made Comparison Charts.